A Cor do Som

 A Cor do Som ("The Color of Sound") is a Brazilian musical group that spun off the backing band that supported Moraes Moreira following his departure from Novos Baianos.
-Originally this was the name of a side project of Novos Baianos itself which members lived together and experimented with music that blended elements of samba, rock, frevo, choro and baião.
+Originally this was the name of a side project of Novos Baianos itself which members lived together and experimented with music that blended elements, from Bahia state or samba, rock, frevo, choro and baião.
 The name of the group was suggested by Caetano Veloso and inspired by a song by Moreira and Luis Galvão.

 History

 After a period working as a sub-group of Novos Baianos, A Cor do Som started to support Moraes Moreira in his solo career as a backing band in 1975.
 Later, by 1977, they started to work independently.
 They experimented with new sounds based on their experiences with Moreira and his fellow Novos Baianos member Pepeu Gomes.

 In their debut, self-titled album (WEA 1977), the line-up was Dadi Carvalho (ex-Novos baianos and Jorge Ben) on the bass guitar, his brother Mú Carvalho (ex-A Banda do Zé Pretinho) on the keyboards, Gustavo Schroeter (ex-A Bolha) on the drums and Armandinho Macêdo (Trio Elétrico Armandinho, Dodô &amp; Osmar) on the guitar, bandolim and guitarra baiana.
 Dadi' and Mú's brother, Sérgio, was a producer at Polygram and tried to sign them up with the label, but the company felt their sound had little commercial appeal.
 Later, when André Midani founded WEA, they were called and signed up a three-year deal.
 They would go on and stay with the label for nine years, releasing a total of ten albums.
 A trio of percussionists supported the group in the recording sessions in São Paulo: Joãozinho, Nenê da Cuíca and Ary Dias. the latter joined them as a full-time member starting at their second, live album Ao Vivo em Montreux (1978).
 Back then, they were influenced by Yes, Nazareth, Santana, João Gilberto, The Rolling Stones, Egberto Gismonti, The Who, Gilberto Gil and Jethro Tull.

 Mixing rock, regional rhythms and classical music, they were invited by Claude Nobs to Montreux Jazz Festival in Switzerland, becoming the first Brazilian group to perform in the event.
 Their show was almost entirely consisted of previously unreleased material and was recorded as a live album.
 They performed twice in the event.
 In the first night, to a younger audience, they were acclaimed.
 In the second, to an older audience, they were booed for not looking like a jazz band and not performing the genre whatsoever.
 The group wanted to keep the booing in the recording, anyway.